A Mini Guide to Marrakech

 Where to Stay in Marrakech

-It is always a good idea to experience a a Riad for yourself, when in Marrakech.
-Most of the riads are located within the Medina and if you plan on staying here, it is easier to get to most of the places listed above, as they too are located within the Medina.
+Most of the riads are located within the Medina and if you plan on staying here, it is easier to get to most of the places listed above, as they too are located nearby.

-Riad Mandalay is another option with a lovely roof-top terrace.
-Located near the Saadian tombs its a great spot near the square but away from the noise.
+• Riad Mandalay: Features a lovely roof-top terrace and is located near the Saadian tombs in a great spot near the square but away from the noise.

-Riad Yasmine House is a traditional Riad located in the medina, beautiful and clean.
+• Riad Yasmine House: A traditional Riad located in the medina, beautiful and clean.
 Dinner can be opted for at the Riad itself if required.
 A little difficult to get to, but it is with most of the places within the medina.
 Staff is sent to direct you if you require assistance.

 couscous-salad-with-avocado-at-henna-art-cafe